-H4.3.2.1 Significant Valleylands
+H4.3.2.1 Credit River

-The Glen Williams Secondary Plan Area is within the middle reach of the Credit River Valley, under the jurisdiction of the Credit Valley Conservation and subject to Ontario Regulation 160/06.
+The Glen Williams Secondary Plan Area is within the middle reach of the Credit River Valley, under the jurisdiction of the Conservation Authority / Ontario Regulation 160/06.
 The Credit River and one of its tributaries flow through the centre of the Area, and Silver Creek flows along the western border.
-The northern portion of the Secondary Plan area is within the Credit River Subwatershed, and the southern portion is within the Silver Creek Subwatershed.
+The northern portion of the Secondary Plan area is within the Cheltenham to Glen Williams Subwatershed, and the southern portion is within the Silver Creek Subwatershed.